anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   It has the address of the domain registrar through configuration or by discovery, e.g., mDNS/DNSSD.
   The registrar-agent has acquired one or more PVR and PER objects.

-* Registrar (same as in BRSKI): possesses the IDevID CA certificate of the pledge vendor/manufacturer and its own registrar LDevID credentials of the site domain.
+* Registrar (same as in BRSKI): possesses the IDevID CA certificate of the pledge vendor/manufacturer and its own registrar EE credentials of the site domain.

 * MASA (same as in BRSKI): possesses its own vendor/manufacturer credentials (voucher signing key and certificate, TLS server certificate and private key) related to pledges IDevID and MAY possess the site-specific domain CA certificate.